Izithakazelo Zakwa Msane Clan Names History and Origin

 The Maphumulos settled in Amanzimtoti and established themselves at a location called Isilevane.
 Wojiwoji, son of Mthimkhulu (who was assassinated through plot), ruled with integrity and justice; having five wives- the eldest daughter from one was Qumqumu’s mother- one sister-in-law was Majanga while another aunted Mashimane – all had five sons each who became his heir apparent.

-See Also Izithakazelo Zakwa Mhlanga Clan Names History and Origin
+See Also Izithakazelo zakwa Selepe Clan Names History and Origin

 After some time had passed, Mashimane was appointed ruler of his tribe and given his own kraal (ingolela).
 This became the center of Maphumulo life and they took great pride in it.